jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-1.md

-+++
+---
+title: "The Liberty of the Citizen"
+heading: "Chapter 1"
+# date: 2015-09-30
+weight: 6
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
-title= "The Liberty of the Citizen" heading= "Chapter 1" date= 2015-09-30 image= "/covers/spirit.jpg" author= "Montesquieu" description= "In most states, liberty is more checked or depressed than their constitution requires" linkb= "/research/montesquieu/spirit-of-the-laws/book-11/chapter-19" linkbtext= "Chapter 19" linkf= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-4" linkftext= "Chapter 4"
+description: "In most states, liberty is more checked or depressed than their constitution requires"
-+++
+icon: "/icons/mont.png"
+---

-Relative to the constitution, political liberty arises from a distribution of the three powers.
+Relative to the constitution, political liberty arises from a distribution of the 3 powers.

 Relative to the citizen, political liberty is in security.